petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 remain consistent with input data and process definitions---hypothetically allowing researchers to make changes more quickly and in smaller batches without fear of breaking anything.

+But CI/CD did not crop up in isolation.
+It arose as part of a larger wave of changes in software development philosophy.

 In its less mature era,
 software was built using the traditional